 - Remove any tight-fitting jewelry from the area of the sting.
 As it swells, rings or bracelets might be difficult to remove.

 3. Treat Symptoms

-- It might take 2-5 days for the area to heal.
-Keep it clean to prevent infection.
+- It might take 2-5 days for the itching and swelling to subside.
+Keep the affected area clean to prevent infection.